 What’s the difference in wrinkle resistance between non-iron and wrinkle-resistant dress shirts?

-At Proper Cloth, we choose to treat our “Wrinkle-Resistant” labeled fabrics with a non-formaldehyde chemical process that occurs at the mill level, rather than once the shirt is made.
+At Proper Cloth, we choose to treat our “Wrinkle-Resistant” labeled fabrics with a liquid ammonia chemical process that occurs at the mill level, rather than once the shirt is made.
 Wrinkle resistant fabrics need to be ironed after they are washed, but are treated so that they stay looking more crisp throughout the day than they otherwise would.

-This is different than “Non-Iron” shirts you find at places like Brooks Brothers, which have a very strong treatment after the shirt is made and come out of the washer/dryer wrinkle-free.
+This is different than “Non-Iron” shirts you find at places like Brooks Brothers, which have a very strong chemical treatment after the shirt is made and come out of the washer/dryer wrinkle-free.

 The chemical treatment of non-iron shirts

 The most famous “Non-Iron Shirts”, made popular by brands like Brooks Brothers and Jos.
-A Bank, are cut and sewn then given a formaldehyde resin bath.
+A Bank, are cut and sewn then given a chemical resin bath.
 Essentially, this treatment bonds the cotton fibers to each other at a molecular level, making the fabric much more difficult to crease.
 This allows the shirts to come out of your dryer wrinkle-free.

 The chemical treatment of wrinkle-resistant shirts